3 Legal Psychedelics

 Salvia divinorum, AKA diviner’s sage, or simply salvia, is a perennial shrub-like herb native to Oaxaca, Mexico.
 The plant has large green leaves that can grow up to 30 cm long, and occasionally blossoms with pretty white and light violet flowers.

-Salvia’s principal psychoactive component, salvinorin A, is the most potent naturally occurring psychedelic compound discovered to date, producing psychedelic effects at doses as low as 200 micrograms — just one-fifth of a milligram!
+Salvia’s principal psychoactive component, salvinorin A, is the most potent naturally occurring psychedelic compound discovered to date, producing psychedelic effects at doses as low as 200 micrograms.

-Salvia’s psychopharmacology is rather unique.
-Unlike classical psychedelics which produce their characteristic effects by binding to 5-HT2A serotonin receptors, salvia is a highly selective kappa-opioid receptor agonist.
-But don’t let the word “opioid” throw you off.
-The effects of salvinorin A are very different from those produced by opioids like morphine, heroin, and oxycodone — very different.
+Salvia’s effects on the brain are unique.
+Unlike classical psychedelics which produce their characteristic effects by binding to 5-HT2A serotonin receptors in the brain, salvia is a highly selective kappa-opioid receptor agonist.
+However, the effects of salvinorin A are very different from those produced by opioids like morphine, heroin, and oxycodone.

 Outside of indigenous contexts, salvia is most often smoked recreationally to produce psychedelic effects that typically last less than 10 minutes and are dose- and context-dependent.
 In sufficient doses, effects can be extremely intense, often overlapping with those produced by classical psychedelics, though salvinorin A is also associated with a unique suite of subjective effects.